 Don't tell Kirstie Allsopp that crafting isn't for everyone.
 The presenter of Channel 4's most Christmassy of shows is passionate about the benefits of crafting and wants to spread the word about the positivity of making.
 Although she's yet to get the hang of knitting and crochet...

-We meet up with her to find out what it’s like flying the flag for crafting each year and filming one of the most festive TV shows on the planet.
-Read on to find out when the show is on TV, where you can watch it, and Kirstie’s revelations about what it’s like to film it.
+We meet up with her to find out what it's like flying the flag for crafting each year and filming one of the most festive TV shows on the planet.
+Read on to find out when the show is on TV, where you can watch it this year, and Kirstie's revelations about what it's like to film it.

 When is the show filmed?

-When we meet her in November, Kirstie had just finished filming the 2021 episodes.
+Kirstie had just finished filming the 2022 episodes.
 Surprisingly filming takes place quite late in the year – the daytime competition shows are filmed in October, while the prime time special episode (this year featuring Phil Spencer) is filmed in early November.
-“I’m starting the voiceovers for the daytime show tomorrow,” she tells us, “and I’ve got a stinking cold!
-We’ve honed it down to have less voiceover and now we properly show things on camera and we prefer it that way.”
+“I’m starting the voiceovers for the daytime show tomorrow," she tells us, "and I’ve got a stinking cold!
+We’ve honed it down to have less voiceover and now we properly show things on camera and we prefer it that way."

 Having been filming the show for almost a decade, Kirstie is genuinely passionate about the benefits of making, and fiercely defensive of the idea that craft is in some way not for everyone.

 "The people who come on the show are so talented and so amazing and I get really cross with people who are a bit, like, 'oh you know crafting is for middle class housewives'; this kind of thing makes me feel murderous.
 It’s such a wide range of ages, people from all over the world, people from everywhere – there’s not a special group of people who have the luxury of crafting and a whole lot of others who are in the real world.
 We get so many people who come in and talk about their mental health – so that is fantastic and I really love that bit.